CJGreig/QGIS-Documentation/docs/training_manual/vector_classification/label_tool.rst

 .. figure:: img/Classification_curvedlabels.png
    :align: center

-   Using `Curved` option actually eliminated duplicate labels.
+   Using `Curved` option actually eliminated duplicate labels at a certain scale.

 #.
-Another way to remove duplicates is by navigating to the :guilabel:`Labels` tab
+When working with larger datasets, another way to remove duplicates is by navigating to the :guilabel:`Labels` tab
    of the :guilabel:`Layer Properties` dialog, choose the :guilabel:`Rendering` option and select :guilabel:`Merge connected lines to avoid duplicate labels`.